 - A visual field of 120 degrees horizontally and 80 degrees vertically in the better eye

 - No ocular diagnosis or prognosis that indicates the likelihood of significant deterioration of visual acuity or visual fields to a level below the minimum standards above.

 Individuals interested in receiving training from the Kentucky Bioptic Driving Program will be required to meet the following criteria:

-- Apply for vocational rehabilitation / independent living services and be referred by their counselor.
+- Apply for vocational rehabilitation / independent living services and be referred by the counselor.

-- Complete all the required paperwork and have the counselor forwarded to the Program.
+- Complete all the required paperwork and have the counselor forward to the Program.

 - Commit to a regular training schedule.
-Training will be scheduled at a time that is most advantageous to both the consumer and the bioptic-driving instructor.
+Training will be scheduled at a time that is most advantageous to both the individual and the bioptic-driving instructor.

 Order of Priority

-- Potential trainees in jeopardy of losing their employment
+- Potential trainees in jeopardy of losing employment

 - All other potential trainees